 Cavity Pressure Real-Time Adjustment

-Manufacturers carefully control how the plastic flows during the injection mold process, assisting in the maintaining of an even cooling rate on the component so that no internal stress, defects, or warpage occur.
+Controlling how the plastic flows during the injection mold process assists in the maintaining of an even cooling rate on the component so that no internal stress, defects, or warpage occur.

 Solidification and Thermal Balancing